-With a pat on the shoulders
+With a pat on the back

 In parliament you can push our governments.
 Because they urgently need to draw up a new National Action Plan against Homo- and Transphobia.
 They should refrain from announcing it.
-During the previous legislature we were entitled to promises from the competent ministers and state secretaries every year, but it took four years until the text was ready.
-Do it the other way around this time: first a plan and then we’ll shout hurray.
-In the meantime, in order not to lose another minute, they can extend the previous plan.
-That arrived so late during the previous period that it was immediately outdated by the elections and has therefore led to little or nothing.
+During the previous legislature we were entitled to promises from the competent ministers and state secretaries every year, but it took four years to get the text ready.
+Do it the other way around this time: first draft a plan and then we’ll shout hurray.
+In the meantime, so as to not lose another minute, the previous plan can be extended.
+That plan had arrived so late during the previous tenure that it was immediately rendered obsolete by the elections, and has therefore led to little or nothing.
 Don’t make that mistake again.
-Then next year there will not be a sermon but a pat on the back.
+Then next year there won’t be a sermon but a pat on the back.
 And we’ll have a party (because we’re really good at that, of course).

 This text is a translation of a text originally written in Dutch.
 The original can be found here: http://brunodelille.eu/leven-met-een-zeven-zizomag-be/